 Best for: Coders who enjoy untangling complexity and guiding others through technical concepts.
 Ideal for those prioritizing work-life balance and clear communication over cutting-edge development challenges, with enough technical knowledge to understand but a passion for helping users succeed.

-6. Sales Engineering
+6. Sales engineering

 You’ve probably watched a brilliant product demo implode the moment a prospect asks, “Will this integrate with our existing stack?”
 That gap between glossy pitch and gritty implementation is where a sales engineer shines.